 C. Homework Assignments (Pearson Mastering Genetics).
 Homework assignments (5 points each) will help you comprehend the material better, compare and contrast the concepts to each other, and apply the knowledge to new situations.
-Homework is assigned online on the Pearson website at least 7 days before the due date and is usually due on Mondays at 10:00 pm.
-2 attempts per homework assignment and 3 attempts per question are allowed (you will keep the best score).
-10 best scores out of 12 will be kept in the end of the semester.
-The homework assignments are open book and working in groups is encouraged.
+Homework assignments may include problems and questions from topics covered earlier in the semester.
+Homework is assigned online on the Pearson website at least 7 days before the due date and is usually due on Mondays at 10:00 PM.
+Three attempts per homework assignment and two attempts per question are allowed (you will keep the best score).
+Ten best scores out of 11 will be kept at the end of the semester.
+The homework assignments are open-book, and working in groups is encouraged.
 There is no penalty for using hints or for a second attempt before the due date.
 A late penalty of 25% per day applies.

-Due dates are posted within the individual Modules on Canvas.
+Due dates are posted in the individual Modules on Canvas.
 All assignments must be completed by the stated due date and time for full credit.
 Once assigned, online assignments are available at all times up until the deadlines.
-Because they are assigned well ahead of time, documentation of illness or a personal matter must be provided for at least five of the seven days of the week of the assignment's deadline by the Dean of Student's Office, DSO or notice from a doctor for accommodations to be made.
-A doctors notice or a letter from the Dean of Students Office stating that the student is recommended to withdraw from a class will not be considered to re-make a homework assignment.
+Because they are assigned well ahead of time, documentation of illness or a personal matter must be provided for at least five of the seven days of the week of the assignment's deadline.
+The documentation must be from the Dean of Student's Office, DSO, or a doctor for accommodations to be made.
+A doctor's notice or a letter from the Dean of Students Office stating that the student is recommended to withdraw from a class will not be considered to re-make a homework assignment.
 The documentation must explicitly state that the student is recommended to re-make the assignment on the missed days.

-It is in your best interest to plan to submit all online assignments well ahead of the posted deadlines, so that you have time to deal with technical problems should they arise.
-If there is a technical problem with website access or a particular assignment within CANVAS, you must contact eLearning technical support and the instructor at least 48 hours prior to the deadline, so appropriate steps can be taken to fix the issue and appropriate extensions can be given, if necessary.
+It is in your best interest to plan to submit all online assignments well ahead of the posted deadlines so that you have time to deal with technical problems should they arise.
+If there is a technical problem with website access or a particular assignment within CANVAS, you must contact eLearning technical support and the instructor at least 48 hours prior to the deadline so appropriate steps can be taken to fix the issue and appropriate extensions can be given, if necessary.
 Thus, check early that you can access the assignments.
 You will not be granted an extension for technical problems if you do not contact the instructor well before the deadline.